JinxCodesAI/pm/docs/idea.md

 *   **Industry Practice:** You are correct, a single sentence is never enough.
 The industry standard is to present **2-3 distinct concepts** to give the client a meaningful choice.
 The tool's output will be a "Concept Board" for each idea, which is a one-page summary designed to sell the vision.

 *   **Step 1: Generate & Refine Concepts**
     *   **How it works:** Based on the approved brief, the user uses the AI to brainstorm several high-level concepts (the one-liners or "loglines").
-The user then selects the top 2-3 strongest ideas to develop further.
+The user then identifies the top 2–3 strongest ideas to promote.
     *   **AI Action:** For each selected logline, the AI helps the user flesh it out into a full "Concept Board."

 *   **Step 2: The AI Creative Director (Concept Stress-Test)**
     *   **How it works:** Before presenting to the client, the freelancer runs each Concept Board through the "Critique This Concept" function.
     *   **AI Action:** The AI provides a constructive critique for each concept, allowing the freelancer to strengthen their ideas and anticipate client questions before the meeting.

 *   **Iteration & Feedback Loop:** This is the core of Module 2.
 The client will give feedback like, "We love Concept A, but can we make it less sci-fi?
 And we like the humor of Concept B, but not the setting."
-The freelancer returns to the tool, duplicates the existing Concept Boards to create a "v2," and uses the AI with new instructions ("Rewrite this narrative with a 'family backyard' setting instead of the moon") to rapidly generate the next iteration for the client.
+The freelancer returns to the tool, saves a new version of the existing Concept Board as a "v2," and uses **Refine with AI** with short guidance ("Tighten pacing; swap moon for family backyard") to rapidly generate the next iteration for the client.
 The tool keeps a clear history of all versions.

 #### **Module 2 Artifact: The Concept Board (One per concept)**